How to Get Involved in the Society for the Psychology of Women (SPW)

 SPW offers graduate students unique ways to become involved in the division.
 In addition to the committees, task forces, and sections previously described, graduate students have the opportunity to gain leadership roles in the division.
 Graduate students can apply to be campus representatives for the division on their respective institutions during their graduate career to gain experience implementing feminist projects that promote Div.
 35 and feminist/womanist psychology.
 Graduate students interested in future leadership in Div.
 35 also have the opportunity to apply for the position of Graduate Student Representative to receive mentoring and support in this pursuit.
 Check out the website to learn more about these opportunities.

-Please contact Pam Remer, President 2012-2013, if you are interested in becoming more involved in Society for the Psychology of Women activities.
+Please contact Maureen C. McHugh, PhD, 2014-2015 president, if you are interested in becoming more involved in Society for the Psychology of Women activities.
 Let her know your interests, expertise and availability, and she will put you in touch with the task force and/or committee chairs who are the best match.